Maric-Trading/parchemin/readme.md

 ## Why? ##

-I got sick of always having to write a basic static page controller and template for every new project.
+I got sick of always having to write a basic static page controller, page editing functions, and template for every new project.
 So I made this bundle.

-It's called Parchemin because it's a French word for "scroll" or "paper".
-It's also a reference to the fact that this bundle is super basic and super primitive.
+It's called Parchemin because it's a French word for "scroll", "paper". or "parchment".
+It's also a reference to the fact that this bundle is super basic and super primitive... just like parchment.

-If you want CMS functionality, you should use anything else.
+If you want CMS functionality, you should use virtually anything else.
+I've heard Sonato or Sylius are good.
 This is just a simple way to add static pages to your Symfony project.
 Ideally like a privacy policy or terms of service page.

 1. `composer require maric-trading/parchemin`
 2. Then enable the bundle in the bundles file.  `\MaricTrading\Parchemin\MaricTradingParcheminBundle::class => ['all' => true],`